DEVITY-IOT/devity-iot.github.io/website/docs/intro.md

 The preprovisioning step is done during the manufacturing process of the device.
 It consists of generating the device identity and placing the DEVITY software on the device.
-Additionally, the device is registrated at our services.
+Additionally, the device is registered at our services.
-After that, the device can be sold and shiped to the customer.
+After that, the device can be sold and shipped to the customer.
 During shipment the customer can use our webapp to configure the device to his likings.
-When it arrives and gets "unboxed" and started up for the first time our software conntects to our services.
+When it arrives and gets "unboxed" and started up for the first time our software connects to our services.
-Then it receives the previsiosly estabiled configuration data.
+Then it receives the previsiously estabiled configuration data.
 With that the DEVITY device onboarding process is complete.

 ## Approach